 3. Open Files Explorer and locate and open the thumb drive on your computer.

-4. Find the file you want to move and drag or copy and paste it into your thumb drive.
+4. To move a file to a thumb drive, find the file you want to move and drag it into your thumb drive or copy and paste it into the thumb drive.

 6. Unplug the drive from your computer.

-Generally, a thumb drive is used to transfer data between different computers.
-The operation of a thumb drive takes longer than a flash drive, and it has relatively less storage than a flash drive
+A thumb drive is used for data transfer between computers and takes longer to operate than a flash drive, with relatively less storage capacity.

 Thumb drives serve as a typical portable USB storage device |